skynet0x01/tugarecon/README.md

 git clone https://github.com/LordNeoStark/tugarecon.git

 # News
+* Mapping the domain and save image results/target.png
 * add new module
 * add new folder /results
 * Bruteforce is not yet implemented